-Fig. I-26 The dependence of aboveground biomass (marked belowground with open squares) on stem diameter (BHD) in beech from different sites (modified after Ellenberg et al. 1986).
+Fig. I-26 The dependence of aboveground biomass (marked belowground with open squares) on stem diameter (DBH) in beech from different sites (modified after Ellenberg et al. 1986).

 The amount of litter also accumulates in the forest until an equilibrium is reached, i.e. as much of the litter is mineralised each year as is newly added.
 A part of the most important nutrient elements (N, P, K, Ca) is fixed in the litter.
 Thick layers of raw humus are therefore unfavourable.
 However, litter use is particularly harmful; it removes nutrients altogether, especially lime, which rapidly depletes and acidifies forest soils, reducing timber yields.
 Nitrogen compounds are mineralized during litter decomposition.
 Most of the nutrients are available to tree roots in the lower decomposing humus layer; this is therefore always very densely rooted.
 Soil life is of particular importance for the forest stand, in addition to the water supply.
 In contrast, the proportion of animal organisms above the soil is very small; even insect feeding normally accounts for only a few percent.